NCIP/gdc-docs/docs/Data_Transfer_Tool/Release_Notes/CommandLine_DTT_Release_Notes.md

 ### New Features and Changes
 * This is the first release for the Data Transfer Tool User Interface.
 It allows users to download controlled access data using a simplified point and click interface.
+This is a beta release and we welcome feedback on the user experience.
 Important updates compared to the Command Line version include:
   * Upload and store authentication token between sessions
   * Easily view progress on a download manifest as the files are completed
   * View download history